JazzJE/dynamically-allocated-mlp/README.md

 ## License

 This project is open source.
 The California Housing dataset used is licensed under CC0 1.0 (Public Domain).

-## Acknowledgments

-- California Housing Prices dataset by C. Nugent (2017) from Kaggle
-- OpenMP for parallel processing support

 ---